dagistankaradeniz/pact-provider/README.md

-# Pact-producer
+# Pact-provider

-Producer application for PACT-demo
+Provider application for PACT-demo